buildbot/buildbot/master/docs/relnotes/index.rst

  * :py:meth:`~buildbot.process.log.Log.finish`

 All of these methods now return Deferreds.
-Note that the log-reading methods, are not available on this object:
+Note that the log-reading methods are not available on this object:

  * ``hasContents``
  * ``getLog``